adaltas/node-nikita/docs/content/usages/schema.md

 # Configuration schema

-The configuration schema validates [configuration properties](/current/action/config) when calling a Nikita's action.
+The configuration schema validates the [configuration properties](/current/action/config) provided to an action.

-All Nikita's action has specific configuration properties defined at action [registration](/current/usages/registry).
-Some properties have default values, some can be of multiple types or even referenced to the property of another action.
+While defining a schema is optional, all the action available Nikita define an shema.
+It is used for validation but it also provide additionnal functionnalities such a default value and coercion.
+An action can also partially or fully inherit from the properties of other actions.
 Nikita unifies the declaration of configuration properties using the `schema` metadata property.
+When the action properties doesn't conform with the schema, the action is rejected with the `NIKITA_SCHEMA_VALIDATION_CONFIG` error.

-Schema is defined using [JSON Schema](https://ajv.js.org/json-schema.html), literally it is a JavaScript object with validation keywords.
-When passing `config` to an action call, it is validated with [Ajv](https://ajv.js.org/) against the schema definition.
-In case of invalid `config`, the action is rejected with the `NIKITA_SCHEMA_VALIDATION_CONFIG` error.
+A schema is defined using the [JSON Schema](https://ajv.js.org/json-schema.html) specfication.
+Literally it is a JavaScript object with validation keywords.
+Internally, Nikita uses the [Ajv](https://ajv.js.org/) library.

 ## Basic schema definition

-To define a schema, pass its configuration object to the `schema` metadata on action registration:
+To define a schema, pass its configuration to the `schema` metadata.
+For example, when registering an action:

 ```js
 nikita